felixongom/DiteORM/README.md

   ```php
   $table->double('distances');
   ```
 - **decimal()** -Sql decimal datatype field.
 It take in field name.
-This may not be avilable in other dbms
+This may not be avilable in other DRIVER
   ```php
   $table->decimal('distance');
   ```